 Norfork Lake Walleye

 Picture this.
 Your boat buddy has been battling a 15-pound striper for 20 minutes on the starboard side and then wham, you’re working an 8-pound Norfork Lake Walleye to the port.
-BONUS!
-It can’t get much better.
-This is part of the mystic of fishing Norfork Lake.
+And then someone yells “Get The Net, NO The Bigger Net”.

 Norfork Lake’s Walleye population has seen a dramatic increase in recent years as a result of aggressive stocking programs by the Arkansas Game and Fish Commission and the Missouri Department of Conservation along with awesome spawns.